discord-jda/JDA-Website/docs/using-jda/interactions.md

 As the user is typing an argument that has autocomplete enabled for it, the bot will receive an `CommandAutoCompleteInteractionEvent`.
 This event isn't fired for each keystroke, but is sent when Discord determines the user has paused typing for a bit.

+Auto-completions can suggest up to 25 options, and users do not have to send a command with one of the options.

 !!! example
     Creating the command:
     ```java